ii. Psychosocial and developmental issues of

 vi.
 Parenting after infertility

 vii.
-Issues of privacy, confidentiality, and patient’s
+Issues of privacy, condentiality, and patients

 rights